Renegade Derby Dames

 Renegade Derby Dames (RDD) is a women's flat track roller derby league based in Alliston, Ontario.
 Founded in 2011, the league consists of two teams, which compete against teams from other leagues.
 Renegade is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 The league was founded in April 2011 by a group of existing skaters from other teams in the region.
 It played its first bout in November, taking on Durham Region Roller Derby.

-In January 2013, Renegade was accepted as a member of the Women's Flat Track Derby Association Apprentice Program.
+In January 2013, Renegade Derby Dames were accepted as a member of the Women's Flat Track Derby Association Apprentice Program.
 The league played a more intensive schedule during 2013, bouting three weeks in a row during July.
 On March 11, 2014, Renegade was made a full member of the WFTDA.

+The league comprises two teams, the A-level team being the Striking Vikings and the B team the Bombshell Battalion.